JCMais/node-libcurl/README.md

 The addon is only tested against libcurl version `7.50.0` and the latest one available.

 The code itself is made to compile with any version greater than `7.32.0`, any libcurl version lower than that is **not** supported.

+## For Enterprise

+`node-libcurl` is vailable as part of the [Tidelift Subscription](https://tidelift.com/subscription/pkg/npm-node-libcurl?utm_source=npm-node-libcurl&utm_medium=referral&utm_campaign=enterprise&utm_term=repo).

+The maintainers of node-libcurl and thousands of other packages are working with Tidelift to deliver commercial support and maintenance for the open source dependencies you use to build your applications.
+Save time, reduce risk, and improve code health, while paying the maintainers of the exact dependencies you use.
+[Learn more.](https://tidelift.com/subscription/pkg/npm-node-libcurl?utm_source=npm-node-libcurl&utm_medium=referral&utm_campaign=enterprise&utm_term=repo)

 ## Detailed Installation